Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 LifeFX is disabled by default with the installers commented out in the bootstrap, because it introduces a partial sync point at the end of `PresentationSystemGroup`.
-This is because VFX Graph updates between `PresentationSystemGroup` and rendering and buffers need to be fully synced with the main thread before that point.
+This happens because VFX Graph updates between `PresentationSystemGroup` and rendering and buffers need to be fully synced with the main thread before that point.
+When you enable LifeFX in the bootstrap, all functionality including graphics events, global buffers, and tracked transforms are enabled.

 ## Changes When Enabling GameObjectEntity